 Carrasco hit on right arm by liner, Twins beat Indians 9-3

-CLEVELAND (AP) — Cleveland pitcher Carlos Carrasco was pulled after he was struck on the right arm by a line drive, and the Minnesota Twins got four hits from Eddie Rosario in a 9-3 victory over the Indians on Saturday.
+CLEVELAND (AP) Cleveland Indians manager Terry Francona thought the worst when Carlos Carrasco was struck on the right arm by a line drive.

+”From where I was standing I thought it might have hit him in the face so there was a little bit of a sense of relief, but it caught him right kind of on that funny bone,” Francona said after the Indians’ 9-3 loss to the Minnesota Twins on Saturday. ”He was hurting.”

 Minnesota scored four runs in the first off Carrasco (8-5).
 Eduardo Escobar and Max Kepler each hit a two-run double in the inning.
 Logan Morrison had three RBIs, including a two-run double in the sixth.